• Skip to primary navigation

 Printable Recipe

-This mayonnaise free easy Vegan Potato Salad is packed with fresh herbs and dressed with a simple vinaigrette.
+This No Mayo Potato Salad Recipe is packed with fresh herbs and dressed with a simple vinaigrette.
 I love mayo as much as (or probably more than) the next person.
 But if you crave something lighter, this is the potato salad recipe is for you.
 It's gluten free, egg free and dairy free too.

 Course Salad, Side Dish